bissot/drugDealer/README.md

 Run command:

-Open Google Chrome, go to localhost:8000
+Open any web browser, go to localhost:8000